stevengonsalvez/promptregistry-mcp/README.md

 1.  **Build the Docker image:**
     Ensure you have Docker installed.
 From the server's root directory:
     ```bash
-    docker build -t mcp-prompt-squire .
+    docker build -t mcp-promptregistry .
     ```
-    *(You can change `mcp-prompt-squire` to `promptregistry-mcp` or your preferred image name)*
+    *(You can change `mcp-promptregistry` to `promptregistry-mcp` or your preferred image name)*

 2.  **Run the Docker container:**
     ```bash
-    docker run -i -t --rm mcp-prompt-squire
+    docker run -i -t --rm mcp-promptregistry
     ```
     *   `-i`: Keep STDIN open (interactive).
-    *   `-t`: Allocate a pseudo-TTY.
-    *   `--rm`: Automatically remove the container when it exits.

     The container will have its own internal prompt directory.
 To persist prompts outside the container or use existing local prompts: